Edward Leamington Nichols

 Edward Leamington Nichols (September 14, 1854 – November 10, 1937) was an American scientist.
 He was a physicist and astronomer, professor of physics at Cornell University.

 Biography

 He was born of American parentage at Leamington, England, and received his education at Cornell University, graduating in 1875.
 After Studying at Leipzig, Berlin, and Göttingen (Ph.D., 1879) he was appointed fellow in physics at Johns Hopkins.
-He then spent some time in the Thomas Edison laboratory at Menlo Park, N. J., and subsequently became professor of physics and chemistry in the Central University of Kentucky (1881), professor of physics and astronomy at the University of Kansas (1883), and professor of physics at Cornell University (1887).
+He then spent some time in the Thomas Edison laboratory at Menlo Park, New Jersey, and subsequently became professor of physics and chemistry in the Central University of Kentucky (1881), professor of physics and astronomy at the University of Kansas (1883), and professor of physics at Cornell University (1887).